What is the program?

-For more information about the program and eligibility requirements read the program guidelines prior to submitting your application.
+For more information about the program and eligibility requirements refer to the Program Guidelines prior to submitting your application.

-Applicants who have overdue accountability reports for previous grants funded through the Victorian Multicultural Commission, Office of Mulitcultural Affairs and Citizenship or the Multicultural Affairs and Social Cohesion division are not eligible to receive funding.
-To check if you are up to date with accountability reports, please email email@example.com.
+Applicants who have overdue accountability reports for previous grants funded through the Victorian Multicultural Commission, Office of Multicultural Affairs and Citizenship or the Multicultural Affairs and Social Cohesion division are not eligible to receive funding.